Menu Close

 As those “dull roots” are stirred in my memory, I think of the loved ones I’ve lost.
 My mom died on an Easter Saturday many years ago when I was a teenager.
 I remember feeling stunned and even offended by the loud celebrations at my church on Easter Sunday.
 It seemed like a terrible irony that everyone was celebrating the resurrection of Christ when the most important person in my life had just died.
 (I wish I’d read Megan Devine’s words about “Saturday people” back then.)
 If I was supposed to feel consoled by my faith, it didn’t work.
 If you’ve lost someone at Easter, you may also appreciate the stark honesty of this wonderful poem by Jill Alexander Essbaum.

-Rob and I as teenagersNot quite two years ago, my brother died.
+Rob and I as teenagersOnly a year and a half ago, my brother died suddenly.
 He was the only sibling I grew up with, and I miss him.
 He won’t see the first snowdrops or share childhood memories with me of splashing in puddles with new rubber boots or building dams with twigs in the forest near our old house.
 Here’s my favourite picture of the two of us when we were young.

 I hate platitudes, yet I understand why people say them.
 Even after experiencing major losses of my own, I’m often unsure what to say to bereaved people.
 I want to comfort them, not offend them.
 But the first words that come to mind are often the very platitudes I hate so much: “he’s in a better place” or “she would have wanted you to be happy” or “it’s better to have loved and lost than never to have loved at all.”
 Fortunately, I haven’t said any of these things aloud; instead, I try to keep my words simple and honest, just, “I’m sorry” or even, “I don’t know what to say.”